afrut/learn-gcp/notes.md

     - Combine: combine data like summing
     - Flatten: merge multiple PCollections into a single PCollection; like creating a single list from a list of lists
     - Partition: split a PCollection
+- Roles:
+    - Dataflow Admin (roles/dataflow.admin): Minimal role for creating and managing dataflow jobs.
+    - Dataflow Developer (roles/dataflow.developer): Provides the permissions necessary to execute and manipulate Dataflow jobs.
+    - Dataflow Viewer (roles/dataflow.viewer): Provides read-only access to all Dataflow-related resources.
+    - Dataflow Worker (roles/dataflow.worker): Provides the permissions necessary for a Compute Engine service account to execute work units for a Dataflow pipeline.
 - Metrics:
     - **job/system_lag** is the maximum duration that an item has been waiting in the pipeline.
     - **job/data_watermark_age** is the age of the most recent item that's been fully processed by the pipeline.